 If you are trying to get USB boot support working and other recently added features I would try the “stable” channel first.
 It’s a lot more well tested and you’re less likely to run into any bleeding edge issues.

 If you want to get the absolute latest firmware updates and fixes you may want to try the “beta” channel.
-These updates haven’t been tested as long and could potentially break your bootloader so Raspbian only recommends using it if you are comfortable using the recovery tool to reflash your bootloader if something goes wrong.
+These updates haven’t been tested as long and could potentially break your bootloader so Raspberry Pi OS only recommends using it if you are comfortable using the recovery tool to reflash your bootloader if something goes wrong.
 Check out the recovery section below for instructions on how to do this.

 To switch to the beta channel we are going to edit the file /etc/default/rpi-eeprom-update: